Bashar403/zipperzing/zipperzing/README.txt

 1240
 fixed the issue, the names in the productsController didnt match the naming of the properties in the models folder

+1305
+added validation so when entering a new product it will check the data.